mgomes/api_auth/README.md

 To sign that request, simply call the `sign!` method as follows:

     @signed_request = ApiAuth.sign!(@request, @access_id, @secret_key)

+The proper `Authorization` request header has now been added to that request object and it's ready to be transmitted.
+It's recommended that you sign the request as one of the last steps in building the request to ensure the headers don't change after the signing process which would cause the authentication check to fail on the server side.

 ### ActiveResource Clients ###